 ALSO READUtkal Express derailment: At least 20 dead, 92 injured Utkal Express tragedy: Locals unite to aid victims, assist in relief work Utkal Express tragedy: Prabhu asks officials to fix responsibility by today Utkal Express derailment: Meerut line trains cancelled, diverted till 6 pm Utkal Express may have derailed due to maintenance work on tracks: Railways

+Free medicine is being provided to them," he said.
+The state government was also providing food and accommodation to passengers' relatives who are reaching Muzaffarnagar, he said.
+Chief Minister Yogi Adityanath had on Saturday asked senior ministers Suresh Rana and Satish Mahana to reach the accident site.
+The CM also spoke with the Muzaffarnagar district magistrate and instructed him to ensure all possible relief, an official spokesperson had said.
 "Four NDRF (National Disaster Response Force) teams were also rushed there — three teams from Ghaziabad and one from Delhi.
 Besides, 35 ambulances, bread and butter, 1,000 food packets, additional private and UPSRTC (Uttar Pradesh State Road Transport Corporation) buses were arranged.
 Volunteers were mobilised from adjoining Meerut," the spokesperson had said on Saturday.